julia-dizhak/movie-app/README.md

 shouldComponentUpdate allows us to set conditions on when we should update a component, so that we are not rendering constantly.

-componentDidUpdate lets us react to a component updating.
+componentDidUpdate lets us React to a Component updating.

-### Lesson 14: use map to create React component from arrays of data
+### Lesson 14: use map to create React Component from arrays of data
+unique props key

+### Lesson 15: compose React Component behaviour with higher order components (HOC)
+inheritance

+The purpose of a higher order component is to share common functionality or information between multiple components